Khin-96/PL_project/readme.md

 - **A-League 2024/25**:  Full season tracking data with complete coverage
 - **European samples**: Select matches from Premier League, La Liga, Bundesliga, Serie A

 The data is licensed under Creative Commons Attribution 4.0 and is free for non-commercial use.
-If you want to use this system with proprietary data (Opta, StatsBomb, Wyscout, etc.), you'll need to write a custom parser for the data layer, but the rest of the system is format-agnostic.
+If you want to use this system with proprietary data (Opta, StatsBomb, Wyscout, etc.), you will need to write a custom data parser matching your provider's format.

 ### Data Format Specifications